davidjb/kodi-usb-pc-remote/README.md

     /storage/.plexht/userdata/keymaps/pc-remote.xml

 You'll have to adjust the path for use with Kodi / XBMC and so on.
-Also, the file can actually be named `anything.xml`, providing it is in that directory.
+Also, the file can actually be named `anything.xml`, providing it is in the keymaps directory.

 ## Use with a Logitech remote